How to Back Up an iPhone (iCloud, Mac, or Windows)

 Step 5: Step 5: Back Up to a Mac with Finder

-On a Mac running Catalina or newer, plug your iPhone in with a Lightning cable and tap Trust This Computer on the phone if prompted.
+On a Mac running Catalina or newer, plug your iPhone in with a Lightning cable and tap Trust This Computer on the phone if you're asked.

-Open Finder, click your iPhone in the sidebar under Locations, then click the General tab on the right.
-Hit Back Up Now.
-Check Encrypt Local Backup if you want passwords and Health data included - just don't lose the encryption password, or the backup won't restore onto a new phone.
+Open a Finder window.
+Click your iPhone in the sidebar under Locations.
+Click the General tab on the right, then hit Back Up Now.
+Tick Encrypt Local Backup if you want passwords, Health, and HomeKit data included.
+Don't lose the encryption password or the backup won't restore onto a new phone.

 Tip

-Backups can take anywhere from a few minutes to half an hour depending on how much data you have.
-The Mac stays awake during the backup, so don't close the lid.
+Backups take anywhere from a few minutes to half an hour depending on how much data you have.
+Keep the Mac awake during the run - don't close the lid.

 6

-Step 6: Back Up to a PC or Older Mac with iTunes
+Step 6: Back Up a Windows PC or Older Mac with iTunes

 6:20

-Step 6: Step 6: Back Up to a PC or Older Mac with iTunes
+Step 6: Step 6: Back Up a Windows PC or Older Mac with iTunes

-On a PC or any Mac running Mojave or earlier, you'll use iTunes instead.
-Download iTunes from Apple's site if you don't have it.
+On a Windows PC, or a Mac running Mojave or earlier, you'll use iTunes instead.
+Download iTunes from Apple's site if you don't already have it.

-Plug in the iPhone, click the small iPhone icon near the top of the iTunes window, then scroll down to the Backups section.
-Pick Automatically Back Up to This Computer and hit Back Up Now.
-Same encrypt option lives here too if you want passwords and Health data included.
+Plug the iPhone in and click the small iPhone icon near the top-left of the iTunes window.
+Scroll to the Backups section, choose This Computer under Automatically Back Up, and hit Back Up Now.
+The same Encrypt Local Backup option lives here too if you want passwords and Health data included.

 Tip

 Your computer's backup is only as safe as your computer.
-If the drive dies, the backup goes with it - so consider a separate cloud or external-drive copy.
+If the drive dies, the backup goes with it.
+Consider a separate cloud or external-drive copy as belt-and-suspenders insurance.

 Products Used